Free Agent Prospects

 In Free Agency you go after players who have done well against NFL players.

-This offseason, there will be approximately 700 players entering Free Agency.
+This offseason, there will be over 800 players entering Free Agency.

 But who are the best players slated to hit free agency this year, and over the next few years?